nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Attribute**: A set of specific value for a given object that defines the property or characteristic of that object.
 * **Group list**: Every existing groups in ArchDuke.
 * **Group name**: An identifier for a group that suggests the function of that group.
+* **Group task**: A piece of work to be done or undertaken by one or more student contacts in a group.
 * **Index**: A number in front of a student contact, used to reference that particular student contact.
-* **Group list**: Every existing student groups in ArchDuke.
-* **Group task**: A piece of work to be done or undertaken by one or more student contacts in a group.
 * **Mainstream OS**: Windows, Linux, Unix, macOS.
 * **Student contact**: A contact of a student.
-* **Student contact attribute**: A piece of information related to a student contact i.e. name, phone number, email, academic major, optional tag.
 * **Student contact list**: Every existing student contacts in ArchDuke or in a group.
 * **Student group**: A number of student contact that are classed together.
 A group can have zero to any number of student contacts.
 A student contact can be assigned to a group.
-* **Student group attribute**: A piece of information related to a group i.e. group name.
 * **Tag**: An optional one-word identifier of a student contact.
 A student contact can have multiple tags.
 * **Task list**: Every existing tasks in a group.